 SIEM technology was created for on-premises security architecture, where the network perimeter is well-defined.
 On-prem SIEM configurations are not intended for hybrid cloud environments, where the perimeter is blurred as users access SaaS applications from anywhere and on multiple devices.

 One of the biggest problems with ingesting cloud logs into SIEM is the additional, potentially massive, volumes of data that are generated.
 The traditional SIEM wasn’t built to keep pace with that level of data.

 The SIEM is also not agile enough for cloud services like microservices because in the on-premises, hardware-based environment, rules were typically based on problems that were known.
 That’s not the case in the cloud, where the threats are rapidly evolving.

-As a result of the cloud-derived complexities, many organizations simply give up on the idea of using SIEM to get visibility into their cloud infrastructure.
-That creates additional risk exposure, since cloud providers are not accountable for security of your cloud assets.
+As a result of these cloud-derived complexities, many organizations simply give up on the idea of using SIEM to get visibility into their cloud infrastructure.
+That creates additional risk exposure, since cloud providers are not accountable for the security of your cloud assets.

 Some vendors now offer cloud-native SIEM platforms, but those have disadvantages as well.
 In most cases, they only store logs for a limited amount of time.
 They can also be more expensive than on-prem SIEM.

 How Security Operations Addresses SIEM Challenges